 We are interested in the following second-order linear elliptic partial differential equation that has the divergence-form of

-where $U\subset \R^d$ and $d\in \N$.
+in $U\subset \R^d$ and $d\in \N$.
 Here, the random coefficient field $\mathbf{a}\colon \R^d\to\R^{d\times d}$ is defined (for not necessarily symmetric matrices) as a Lebesgue measurable $\Z^d$-stationary mapping with merely $L_{\textnormal{loc}}^1$ integrability.
 We understand the space $L_{\textnormal{loc}}^1(U)$ as the collection of functions $f\in L^1(V)$, where $V\subset U$ is bounded so that $\overline{V}\subset\textnormal{int}\: U$.
 Naturally, we similarly extend this definition for coefficient fields as well.
-In a general sense, the overall situation that is underlying within this paper is, ultimately, the same as in \cite{AK.HC} (or as in \cite{ak} aside from the high-contrast setting).
-We will, however, provide all the necessary preliminaries here as well, but further details can be found in \cite{AK.HC}.
+In a general sense, the overall situation underlying this paper is ultimately the same as in \cite{AK.HC} (or as in \cite{ak} with the addition of the high-contrast setting).
+However, we will also provide all the necessary preliminaries here, but further details can always be found in \cite{AK.HC}.

-Classically, the theory developed for stochastic homogenization has been from the viewpoint of uniformly elliptic PDEs, which was initiated by De Giorgi and Spagnolo in the 1970s (see \cite{degiorgi} for an English translation).
+Classically, the theory developed for stochastic homogenization has been from the viewpoint of uniformly elliptic PDEs, whose study was initiated by De Giorgi and Spagnolo in the 1970s (see e.g. \cite{degiorgi} for an English translation).
 Over the last decade or so, significant progress has been made in this field, particularly on the quantitative side.
-For example, the exposition \cite{ak} by Armstrong and Kuusi provides an extensive overview of the current state of the field.
-More precisely, the framework for a significant majority of previously published papers has classically assumed the uniform (or moderate in the sense of this paper) ellipticity for $\mathbf{a}(x)$.
-This refers to the well-known case, where the random coefficient field $\mathbf{a}(x)$ satisfies (almost surely for the underlying probability measure $\mathbb{P}$) the \emph{uniform ellipticity conditions}
+For example, the exposition \cite{ak} by Armstrong and Kuusi provides an extensive overview of the current state of the field for the uniformly elliptic equation specified below.
+More precisely, the framework for a significant majority of previously published papers has classically assumed uniform (or moderate in the sense of this paper) ellipticity for~$\mathbf{a}(x)$.
+This refers to the well-known case, where the random coefficient field $\mathbf{a}(x)$ satisfies (almost surely with respect to the underlying probability measure $\mathbb{P}$) the \emph{uniform ellipticity conditions}

 for all $e,x\in\R^d$.
-Above $0<\lambda\leq\Lambda<\infty$ denote the so-called fixed \emph{ellipticity constants} that bound the eigenvalues of the matrix $\mathbf{a}(x)$.
+Above, $0<\lambda\leq\Lambda<\infty$ denote the so-called fixed \emph{ellipticity constants} that bound the eigenvalues of the matrix $\mathbf{a}(x)$.
 Another important role for these constants is to quantify the ''moderateness'' of the ellipticity contrast, which is determined by the \emph{ellipticity ratio} $\Pi:=\Lambda/\lambda$ given in (\ref{unifellipconds}).

 More recently, the interest in \emph{high-contrast elliptic homogenization} (or degenerate elliptic homogenization) has been piqued, and \cite{AK.HC} established a fully rigorous mathematical framework with certain fundamental results for this setting.
 In high-contrast homogenization, the analysis requires much more complicated methods to handle the possibly violent behavior of the coefficients.
 In this respect, the so-called \emph{coarse-grained ellipticity} plays a fundamental role.
 To define the coarse-grained matrices for the coefficient field $\a(\cdot)$, we first set for every $x\in\R^d$ that